 What is a cheque?

-A cheque (check in the USA and Canada) is a piece of paper that is filled in like a form by a banking cheque account holder, granting one’s bank to honour payment to the stipulated payee for the stipulated funds.
-Over the course of the 20th Century, it proved to be one of the most popular forms of payment.
+A cheque (check in the USA and Canada) is a piece of paper filled in like a form by a banking cheque account holder, granting one's bank to honour payment to the stipulated payee for the stipulated funds.
+Over the 20th Century, it proved to be one of the most popular forms of payment.

-In the past, without the internet, cheques performed the task of transferring funds from a payer to a payee without the need of carrying huge sums of cash around.
-The crudest forms of this type of payment date to as far back as the 17th Century, although it was not until 1811 that the first form of pre-printed cheques was introduced by the “Bank of England”.
+In the past, without the internet, cheques performed the task of transferring funds from a payer to a payee without carrying huge sums of cash around.
+The crudest forms of this type of payment date to as far back as the 17th Century, although it was not until 1811 that the "Bank of England introduced the first form of pre-printed cheques".

 The process involved in buying by cheque